-Community Mobility Components Tips to gather the correct information neighborhood or community?
+Community Mobility Components Tips to gather the correct information How does the customer move about the neighborhood or community?
 Use open-ended questions or inquiry statements.
 Ask how the customer moves around the neighborhood or community.
 Here are some suggestions: • When the customer leaves the house, how does he get to where he is going?
 For example, a caregiver takes him, he rides a bike, walks, takes a bus, or drives a car.
 Please explain how the customer gets to school every morning.
 Who is involved?
-When the customer goes into the community or neighborhood, ask: Who provides assistance; and What assistance is provided?
+When the customer goes into the community or neighborhood, ask: Who provides assistance; andWhat assistance is provided?